Meredithnbayliss/ticket-lifecycle/README.md

 Ticket Assignment

 Support agent Jane signs in.
 She opens the ticket and assigns the ticket priority, SLA Plan, and assigns it to the correct agent who can help.
-In this example, she assigns it to agent John Doe.
+In this example, she communicates with agent John Doe and assigns this ticket to him.
 <p>
 <img src="https://i.imgur.com/RwpecJK.png" alt="Disk Sanitization Steps"/>
 </p>